Domination in transitive colorings of tournaments: - and -transitive tournaments, Paley tournaments.

 \begin{claim}\pont There is a vertex $w\in V(T)$ whose type $(I,O)$ satisfies $I\cap O\ne \emptyset$. \end{claim} {\bf Proof of claim. } There are at most $2^{2k}$ types so there is an $A\subset V(T)$ such that all vertices of $A$ have the same type and

-If for each $a\in A$, $I(a)\cap O(a)=\emptyset$, then $|E(A)|$, the number of edges in $A$ can be counted as follows: where the inequality follows from the definition of the type.
-This implies $|A|<2q\nu+1$ thus, using (\ref{largetype}) implying However, by $q>2^{2k+1}$ (being generous here), contradiction.
-This finishes the proof of the claim.
+If for each $a\in A$, $I(a)\cap O(a)=\emptyset$, then $|E(A)|$, the number of edges in $A$ can be counted as follows: where the inequality comes from bounding each term by $\nu q$ (in the first sum we used that $i\in I(a)$ implies $i\notin O(a)$).
+Therefore $|A|<2q\nu+1$, thus, using (\ref{largetype}) we obtain that implying However, by $q>2^{2k+1}$ (being generous here), contradiction.
+This finishes the proof of the claim. { }